-The equivalent continuous sound level (in short: L{eq}) is a measure for the average noise exposure over a certain period in which frequency, duration and level of the individual sound events are taken into consideration.
-The L{eq} is the basis for the determination of noise protection zones pursuant to the aviation noise act - separated according to day (6 - 22 hrs) and night (22 - 6 hrs).
-The L{eq} is stated in decibels (dB).
+The long-term energy equivalent sound level (in short: L{pAeq}) is a measure of the average noise exposure over a certain period in which frequency, duration and level of individual sound events are taken into account.
+The L{pAeq} is the basis for the determination of noise protection zones pursuant to the aviation noise laws - separated according to day (6 a.m. - 10 p.m.) and night (10 p.m. - 6 a.m.).
+The L{pAeq} is stated in dB.